Chapter IV: Disciplinary Consolidation, the Mid-1970s to the Early 1980s

 Establishment of The Journal of Neuroscience

-Wiesel, Snyder, and Kandel recommended as the first editor-in-chief Maxwell Cowan,106 a neurobiologist whose own work integrated neurochemistry, neuroanatomy and neurophysiology, and the highly regarded editor of The Journal of Comparative Neurology.107
+Wiesel, Snyder, and Kandel recommended as the first editor-in-chief Maxwell Cowan,158 a neurobiologist whose own work integrated neurochemistry, neuroanatomy and neurophysiology, and the highly regarded editor of The Journal of Comparative Neurology.159

-Nearly an entire issue of Neuroscience Newsletter was devoted to the call for papers for the first issue of The Journal of Neuroscience.
+Nearly an entire issue of the Neuroscience Newsletter in June 1980 was devoted to the call for papers for the first issue of The Journal of Neuroscience.
 The new publication, for which SfN partnered with an external publisher, would include papers representing all areas of the field, and authors were encouraged to submit their papers for review to one of the five section editors: Solomon Snyder, molecular neuroscience; Michael Bennett, cellular neuroscience; Gerald Fischbach, developmental neuroscience; Eric Kandel, behavioral neuroscience; and Edward Evarts and R.W.
 Guillery, neural systems.
-These divisions “collectively cover the entire spectrum of neuroscience and reflect the broad, interdisciplinary character of the Society,” as it had evolved since 1969 and demonstrate the importance of The Journal of Neuroscience as an integrative force in the field.108
+These divisions “collectively cover the entire spectrum of neuroscience and reflect the broad, interdisciplinary character of the Society,” as it had evolved since 1969 and demonstrated the importance of The Journal of Neuroscience as an integrative force in the field.160

-Although The Journal of Neuroscience, under Cowan’s leadership until 1987, soon “became recognized as one of the premier periodicals in the field, and most importantly, the one for which many members reserved their best work,” both the external publisher and the Society initially sustained financial losses from its publication.
-After several months of negotiation and consideration, the Society signed a new contract with Oxford University Press that would reduce subscription costs to individual members and provide more revenue to the Society.
-This contract remained in force until the Society developed the capability for in-house publication and brought The Journal of Neuroscience under its own wing in 1996.
+Although The Journal of Neuroscience, which remained under Cowan’s leadership until 1987, soon “became recognized as one of the premier periodicals in the field, and most importantly, the one for which many members reserved their best work,” both the external publisher and the Society initially sustained financial losses from its publication.161 After some years of negotiation and consideration, the Society signed a new contract with Oxford University Press, effective as of 1986, which reduced subscription costs to individual members and provided more revenue to the Society.162 This contract remained in force until the Society developed the capability for in-house publication and brought The Journal of Neuroscience under its own wing in 1996.

 Taking the Journal in House and Online